top of page

 Kazimierz Rafał Lew-Ostik Kostrowicki (Karuś Kahaniec) (1868 - 1918)

 Samuel Kostrowicki (h.
 Bajbuza), President of the Polish PEN Club (for writers and poets), is buried at the Hietzinger Friedhof cemetery next to Schonbrunn Palace, outside Vienna [vi].
-His daughter Melania Kostrowicka (1813-1889) is nearby, in the same Kostrowicki plot as Fanny Elssler (Fanni Elßler) (1810 -1884) [vii], the famous Austrian Ballerina of the Romantic Period, a close friend.
-The poet, forefather of Surrealism, and art critic who used the pen name Guillaume Apollinaire - Wilhelm Apolinary Kostrowicki (1880 - 1918) - was the grandson of Melanie and Napoleon-François-Charles-Joseph Bonaparte, son of Napoleon I and Marie-Louise Habsburg [viii].
-Jerzy Samuel Kostrowicki (1918 - 2002), born at his father's estate at Kosceniew, near Lida, and his brother Andrzej Samuel Kostrowicki (1921- 2007), both respected professors of Geography at Warsaw University, came from this line.
+His daughter Melania Kostrowicka (1813-1889) is nearby, in the same Kostrowicki plot as Fanny Elssler (Fanni Elßler) (1810-1884) [vii], the famous Austrian Ballerina of the Romantic Period, a close friend.
+The poet, forefather of Surrealism, and art critic who used the pen name Guillaume Apollinaire - Wilhelm Albert Włodzimierz Apolinary Kostrowicki (1880-1918) - was the grandson of Melanie and Napoleon-François-Charles-Joseph Bonaparte, son of Napoleon I and Marie Louise Habsburg [viii].
+Jerzy Samuel Kostrowicki (1918-2002), born at his father's estate at Kosceniew, near Lida, and his brother Andrzej Samuel Kostrowicki (1921-2007), both respected professors of Geography at Warsaw University, came from this line.

-The historian and genealogist Dr. Józef Puzyna (1878 - 1949) investigated a Lithuanian legend that this family is descended patrilineally from Godwin Haroldson, eldest son of Harold Godwinson.
-Puzyna concluded that either this Godwin, or a son of this Godwin founded a principality, initially known as the duchy of Alsen, also known as Nalška or Nalszczańska, with its capital at Utena, which dynasty in time became that of the Grand Dukes of Lithuania [ix], members of which became Kings of Poland, Bohemia and Hungary.
+The historian and genealogist Dr. Józef Puzyna (1878-1949) investigated a Lithuanian legend that this family is descended patrilineally from Godwin Haroldson, eldest son of Harold Godwinson by his wife, Edith the Fair (granddaughter of King Aethelred the Unready (by his daughter Wulfhilda and Thorkell the Tall (Havi), made earl of East Anglia and earl of Denmark by Cnut) niece of King Edward The Confessor and the Lady of Walsingham (the line of Alfred the Great) [ix]).
+Puzyna concluded that either this Godwin, or a son of this Godwin founded a principality, initially known as the duchy of Alsen, also known as Nalška or Nalszczańska, with its capital at Utena, which dynasty in time became that of the Grand Dukes of Lithuania [x], members of which became Kings of Poland, Bohemia and Hungary.

 Dorsprung (brother of Mendog, the only King of Lithuania), via Narimund (a.k.a.
 Sirputis, Duke of Kernave and brother of Traidenis), left progeny from whom come the Ostiks and Ostikoviches of the crest Centaurus-Hippocentaurus (which crest Narimund changed into 'Pogon' / 'Pahonia', ordering his descendants to wear it on their shields), being, according to Kojalowicz-Wijuk T.J., Herald of XVIIth Century Lithuania, the most ancient Grand Ducal family line of Lithuania.